Abusive Precursors: Good God, the Reapers seem to be trying to set the record for most abusive:

 Wrex: You can't help making trouble.
 Nobody has killed a maw since my turn in the Rite.
 Next you'll tell me he's a quint and craps dark matter.

-For extra fun, the Krogan evolved on a planet so lethal that they ended up with wide-set eyes optimized for a wide field of view instead of binocular vision, more typical of prey species then predators.
-Counts as a Genius Bonus.
+For extra fun, the krogan evolved on a planet so lethal that they ended up with wide-set eyes optimized for a wide field of view instead of binocular vision, more typical of prey species then predators.

-Lets not forget the Volus.
-Their homeworld's life formed in ammonia rather than water which makes an oxygen/nitrogen atmoshpere like Earth's toxic to them.
-For extra fun, their homeworld also has much higher atmospheric pressure than others, so they need to wear pressurized enviromental suits to keep from exploding.
+The volus.
+Their homeworld's life formed in ammonia rather than water which makes an oxygen/nitrogen atmosphere like Earth's toxic to them.
+For extra fun, their homeworld also has much higher atmospheric pressure than others, so they need to wear pressurized environmental suits to keep from exploding.

 Bizarre Alien Senses: The Protheans universe had the ability to read the memories of other living beings and even inanimate objects by perceiving "experience markers".
 This is revealed by the Prothean squadmate Javik in Mass Effect 3.